micaelamora/micaelamora.github.io/_pages/about.md

 Micaela is a mechanical engineering student.

 * Vanderbilt University
-  * BS Mechanical Engineering
+  * BS Mechanical Engineering (Expected: May 2027)

 ## Cleanroom Skills

-Micaela can operate a number of different semiconductor manufacturing tools including:
+Micaela can operate a number of different semiconductor manufacturing and characterization tools including:

 * AJA Sputter Deposition
 * Angstrom Multimode (e-beam)